milvus-io/milvus/COMMUNITY.md

 To become a TSC member, a committer must be sponsored by a TSC member and the sponsorship must be approved by 2/3 of all TSC members.

+The TSC members are listed below:

+-   @cxie
+-   @JinHai-CN

 ## Committers

 Committers lead project feature discussions and oversee the overall project quality.